 Christmas in the modern age usually is buzzing with excitement.
 Like Bethlehem during the census, all the hotels are occupied, the streets and skies are busy, the shops are full, and families excitedly reunite with relatives that they perhaps have not seen in months and maybe even years.

+But perhaps all of this is a blessing instead of an annoyance.
 Perhaps this is the Christmas when, like Mary, we can sit peacefully—quietly pondering the meaning of all that happened with the birth of Jesus Christ.
-We can think of the messages of the angels and meditate on what the prophets had foretold and what the apostles later said about Him.
+We can think of the messages of the angels, and meditate on what the prophets had foretold and what the apostles later said about Him.

 Sweet virgin mother Mary,